JunhaoSong/cuseistut/source/obspy-1/index.rst

 2.6.3 Plot the waveform cross-section plot
 ******************************************
 ``stream.plot`` allows us to plot the streams at the same figure.
-For examplr, we can plot all stream with the same X axis:
+For example, we can plot all stream with the same X axis:

 .. code::